oguzerdo/multipass-kubernetes-cluster/README.md

 - `destroy`: Stops, deletes, and purges all Multipass virtual machines.
 - `connect-master`: Connects to the master node.
 - `connect-worker<NUMBER>`: Connects to the specified worker node.
-- `master-install`: Installs containerd, Docker, and Kubernetes on the master node.
+- `master-install`: Installs containerd, and Kubernetes on the master node.
-- `worker-install`: Installs containerd, Docker, and Kubernetes on the worker nodes.
+- `worker-install`: Installs containerd, and Kubernetes on the worker nodes.

 ### Parameters